-Dale Vecchio, Chief Marketing Officer, LzLabs
+Dale Vecchio, CMO, LzLabs

 Batch processing, long an architectural approach of many legacy mainframe environments continues to operate even today in a modern world of web and mobile computing.
 This type of workload is representative of the architectural style of mainframe applications appropriate for the capacity of these platforms from their very beginning.
 This technological approach eventually became a defining factor in many business processes that became dependent on the legacy mainframe platform.
 As organizations grew and the volume of this type of workload grew with it significant IT processes evolved to support it.
 Batch processing windows, enforced through job scheduling rules and procedures continued to grow.
 With the increase in online transactional processing, technological limitation forced this batch processing to run at night, within a fixed, and often insufficient block of time.
 As organizations have struggled delivering all the workload with the time space allocated, they have considered alternatives.